davidpet/snippets/cpp/Operators/007 - Bitwise - explanation.md

 # Bitwise

-The above code demonstrates the use of bitwise operators in C++.
+The code demonstrates the use of bitwise operators in C++.
 Bitwise operators are used to perform manipulation of individual bits of a number.
 They can be used when performing low-level programming, such as writing device drivers, low-level graphics, network protocol packet decoders, etc.

 The bitwise AND operator (&) takes two numbers as operands and does AND on every bit of two numbers.
 The result of AND is 1 only if both bits are 1.